saphewilliam/saphe-packages/packages/react-form/README.md

     },
   },

-  /** Optional, adds a recaptcha check to the form **/
+  /** Optional, adds a recaptcha check to the form */
   recaptcha: {
     siteKey: process.env.RECAPTCHA_SITE_KEY,
     locale: 'en',
     errorMessage: 'Please confirm you are not a robot', },

-  /** Optional, defines the he global form validation mode **/
-  validationMode: ValidationModes.AFTER_BLUR,

-  /** Required, the function that fires when the user presses the submit button **/
+  /** Required, the void function that fires on a form submission event */
   onSubmit: async (formValues, { recaptchaToken }) => {
     console.log(formValues, recaptchaToken);
   },